cuvner/obloq_adafruitio/README.md

 - `disconnect from Adafruit IO`
 - `AIO connected?`

 ## Notes
 - Keep publish rate ≥ 2 s to avoid AIO free-tier throttling.
 - MQTT topics use the short form: `{username}/f/{feed}`.
 - If connect fails, double-check AIO **username** and **key** (not your account password).

+## Credits
+Inspired by DFRobot’s OBLOQ work for micro:bit.
+This extension focuses on a minimal, classroom-friendly MQTT flow for Adafruit IO.
+Licensed MIT.